ArmanSingh1994/Fall2019/Final Exam Information.md

 SYST10049 Web Development
-: Midterm Information
+: Final Exam Information

 ## Overview
-Prepare to write the mid-term exam.
+Prepare to write the final exam (class 14)

 ## Preparation
 Consult and review Class Plan and Gradebook on SLATE for details.